-We strive to be respectful and inclusive of everyone’s experiences and identities, and to reflect that in our communication.
+We strive to be respectful and inclusive of everyone’s experiences and identities and to reflect that in our communication.
 Language use is constantly evolving and changing, and we work to ensure our communication is responsive to these changes.

 RTC:Rural uses both person-first and identity-first language, following guidelines and recommendations developed by national disability organizations, advocates, and people with disabilities.
-Our usage is directed by the purpose of the information being shared, audience, and by disability stakeholder guidance.
+Our usage is directed by the purpose of the information being shared, the audience, and disability stakeholder guidance.

-Overall, we follow guidance described in the resources linked below.
-As language changes, so to will these resources and our use of them.
+Overall, we follow the guidance described in the resources linked below.
+As language changes, so will these resources and our use of them.
 We invite you to share new resources and perspectives with us as part of this evolving process.